mathk/gst-objc/README.markdown

 The pragma `objcSubclass:` tells what is the super class.
 In other words `MyNSView` is a subclass of `NSView`.

-The pragma `objcTypeStr:`  tells the type of the objective-c method.
+The pragma `objcTypeStr:`  tells the type of the Objective-C method.
 You can found out more [here](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).